 Pool Maintenance Summary

-Do not forget to invest in the best pool vacuum to handle the cleaning.
-Improve the circulation, always keep the pool water clean, and its chemistry balanced.
+Do not forget to invest in the right pool cleaning system to handle the cleaning.
+Improve the circulation, always keep the pool water clean and its chemistry balanced.
 Shocking will help kill bacteria and a clear cloudy swimming pool.
 If you do all the above right, you will enjoy your swim forever and save a lot during repairs.